TwiN/go-color/README.md

 # go-color

-An extremely lightweight, simple and cross-platform package to colorize text in terminals.
+An extremely lightweight cross-platform package to colorize text in terminals.

+This is not meant for maximal compatibility, nor is it meant to handle a plethora of scenarios.
+It will simply wrap a message with the necessary characters, if the OS handles it.

+There are many cases in which this would not work, such as the output being redirected to something other than a terminal (such as a file, i.e. `executable >> file.txt`)

 ## Usage